monktastic/no-more-contempt/scratch/endless-summary.md

 Contempt is intrinsically self-deceptive because it is the pretense that you are _fundamentally superior_ to your target.
 Then can sense that you're acting from self-deception, and part of them knows that this is what they are doing.
 They therefore feel that you do not have the moral authority to be judging them, which is why they dig in their heels.
 You, on the other hand, don't know that you're doing this, and so their recalcitrance just proves your point.
 It is the perfect trap.
 Contempt itself is not obviously-evil, especially when it's aimed at "bad people."
 But it reliably _induces_ evil — and anything that creates more evil can surely be called evil, especially when it pretends not to.
 So both you and your target walk away feeling increasingly justified.

-People do not know that they're doing wrong — or more accurately, part of them knows _perfectly well_, but this knowledge (or its full implications) is very carefully shielded from conscious self-reflection.

 ---